Joker - Brian Azzarello and Lee Bermejo

 The Long Shadow of Heath Ledger

-A step removed from the usual Batman graphic novels, Azzarello's JOKER is built somewhat along the lines of the Heath Ledger Joker from the Dark Knight movie, although I have read that Azzarello was already in progress on this tale prior to the Dark Knight movie release.
-Either way it is in keeping with the sick-fiend dreamed up by Jerry Robinson back in Batman #1 from 1940, versus the cartoony character that developed over the decades within the standard month-to-month fare of DC Comics.
+A step removed from the usual Batman graphic novels, Azzarello's JOKER is built somewhat along the lines of the Heath Ledger Joker from the Dark Knight movie, although I have read that Azzarello was already in progress on this tale prior to the movie release.
+Either way it is in keeping with the sick-fiend dreamed up by Jerry Robinson back in Batman #1 from 1940, versus the cartoony character that developed over the decades within the standard month-to-month fare of DC Comics that falls in and out of fashion.
+That friendlier version of The Joker in many ways is in stark contrast to the psychologically-twisted rendition of the character we had in the original incarnation and what we have here in Azzarello's book.

 Summary: DK Joker vs Azzarello Joker

-There's more nuts-and-bolts of running a gang in Azzarello's tale, and though the Ledger Joker has obviously been stamped into the visuals of this book, Azzarello's Joker is still a deeper, more complex step apart from the Hollywood creation.
+There's more nuts-and-bolts of running a gang in Azzarello's tale, and his Joker is a deeper, more complex story that is a step apart from the Hollywood versions.

 Directly related: The Azzarello Joker gets interviewed!